yennanliu/CS_basics/doc/cheatsheet/heap.md

 ## 1) General form

 ### 1-0) Basic OP

+- V1
     - build
     - insert
     - update
     - get
     - delete
     - extract_max
     - delete_max
     - replace
     - find_max
+- V2
+    - Construct a Max Heap and a Min Heap.
+    - Insert elements into a Heap.
+    - Get the top element of a Heap.
+    - Delete the top element from a Heap.
+    - Get the length of a Heap.
+    - Perform time and space complexity analysis for common applications that use a Heap.

 ### 1-1) heapq (`heap queue` AKA `priority queue`) (Py api)
 - Note :